AlienTheBetrayer/Moon/README.md

 - Add more data structs such as Vector2 and their operator overloads
 - Better event system
 - Animations
-- Macros to prevent specific components from including
+- Settings to configure including files | Done